JordiCan/hybrid-keyboard-optimizer/README.md

 > *What if QWERTY isn't the best we can do?*

 A sophisticated hybrid optimization system that reimagines keyboard layout design by combining the exploratory power of **Genetic Algorithms** with the refinement capabilities of **Simulated Annealing**.
-This project doesn't just shuffle keys—it scientifically engineers layouts that minimize finger fatigue, maximize typing speed, and create a more natural typing experience.
+This project doesn't just shuffle keys, it scientifically engineers layouts that minimize finger fatigue, maximize typing speed, and create a more natural typing experience.

 ## 🌟 Why This Matters